Matroids over Skew Tracts: Introduction

-Skew hyperfields are special cases of still more general objects called skew tracts, which appear to be a natural setting for matroid theory (\cite{Bak17}, \cite{Pen18}).

-Baker and Bowler provided two natural notions of matroids over a tract $F$, {\em weak $F$-matroids} and {\em strong $F$-matroids}, which diverge for certain tracts.
-This is a new phenomenon because weak matroids and strong matroids are the same for fields, $\mathbb{K}$, $\mathbb{S}$ and $\mathbb{T}\triangle$.
-They provided both circuit axioms and Grassman-Pl\"ucker axioms for weak and strong $F$-matroids.
-The weak circuit axioms looks more like the (signed) circuit axioms for (oriented) matroids and generalize them better than the strong axioms.
-The strong Grassmann-Pl\"ucker axioms looks more like the chirotope axioms for oriented matroids and generalize them better than the weak axioms.

-An $F$-matroid for a field $F$ corresponds to a linear subspace of some $F^n$.
+A \emph{hyperfield} (\cite{Kra57}) is an algebraic structure similar to a field except that its addition is multivalued.
+Several good examples of hyperfields are given by Viro in \cite{Viro10}, including the \emph{Krasner hyperfield} $\mathbb{K}$, the \emph{sign hyperfield} $\mathbb{S}$ and the {\em ultratriangle hyperfield} $\mathbb{T}\triangle$. $\mathbb{T}\triangle$ is very important in tropical geometry.
+When $H$ is a field, an $H$-matroid corresponds to a linear subspace of some $H^n$.
 A $\mathbb{K}$-matroid is a usual matroid.
 An $\mathbb{S}$-matroid is an oriented matroid.
-A $\mathbb{P}$-matroid is a phased matroid (\cite{AD12}).
 And a $\mathbb{T}\triangle$-matroid is a valuated matroid, as defined in \cite{DW92b}.

+In \cite{Bak17}, Baker and Bowler defined a more general kind of algebraic object known as \emph{tracts}, which appear to be a natural setting for matroid theory.
+The other important example of tracts other than hyperfields is given by \emph{partial fields} in the sense of Semple and Whittle (\cite{SW96}), which have also been the subject of much fruitful study.

+Baker and Bowler also provided two natural notions of matroids over a tract $T$, {\em weak $T$-matroids} and {\em strong $T$-matroids}, which diverge for certain tracts.
+In particular, weak matroids and strong matroids are the same for fields, $\mathbb{K}$, $\mathbb{S}$ and $\mathbb{T}\triangle$.
+They provided both \emph{circuit axioms} and \emph{Grassman-Pl\"ucker axioms} for weak and strong $T$-matroids.
+The weak circuit axioms looks more like the \emph{(signed) circuit axioms} for (oriented) matroids and generalize them better than the strong axioms.
+The strong Grassmann-Pl\"ucker axioms looks more like the \emph{chirotope axioms} for oriented matroids and generalize them better than the weak axioms.
+Baker and Bowler also presented the dual pair axioms for both kinds of $T$-matroids and showed the cryptomorphism between the three axiom systems.

-In \cite{Pen18}, Pendavingh defined weak matroids over skew hyperfields in terms of circuits.
-There is no proper analogue of the Grassmann-Pl\"ucker function in the context of skew hyperfields.
-He replaced the Grassmann-Pl\"ucker functions with quasi-Pl\"ucker coordinates in the context of skew hyperfields.
-Then he provided quasi-Pl\"ucker coordinates axioms for weak matroids over skew hyperfields.
-Moreover, Pendavingh also provided the dual pair axioms and showed that all three axiom systems are cryptomorphic.
+In \cite{Pen18}, Pendavingh partially extended the theory of matroids over tracts to {\em skew hyperfields}.
+He provided cryptomorphic axiom systems for {\em weak matroids over skew hyperfields} in terms of circuits and \emph{dual pairs}.
+However, there is no proper analogue of the Grassmann-Pl\"ucker function in the context of skew hyperfields.
+Pendavingh replaced the Grassmann-Pl\"ucker functions with \emph{quasi-Pl\"ucker coordinates} in the context of skew hyperfields.
+Then he provided a new axiom system for weak matroids over skew hyperfields in terms of quasi-Pl\"ucker coordinates.
+Moreover, Pendavingh also showed that all three axiom systems are cryptomorphic.